skbkontur/ZstdNet/README.md

 [![NuGet](https://img.shields.io/nuget/v/ZstdNet.svg)](https://www.nuget.org/packages/ZstdNet/)
 [![NuGet Downloads](https://img.shields.io/nuget/dt/ZstdNet.svg)](https://www.nuget.org/packages/ZstdNet)

-**ZstdNet** is a wrapper of **Zstd** native library for .NET languages targeting netstadard2.0 and netstadard2.1.
+**ZstdNet** is a wrapper of **Zstd** native library for .NET languages targeting `netstadard2.{0|1}`.
-ZstdNet NuGet package includes pre-built native shared libraries for various platforms, check [build-native.yml](.github/workflows/build-native.yml) for more info.
+ZstdNet NuGet package includes pre-built native shared libraries for [various platforms](.github/workflows/build-native.yml), including `win`, `linux`, `osx`.

+The package relies on the [dotnet runtime identifier resolution mechanism](https://learn.microsoft.com/en-us/dotnet/core/rid-catalog).
+For .NET Framework, the package provides a [targets](ZstdNet/build/ZstdNet.targets) fallback, which requires an explicit selection of the platform — `x86`, `x64` or `ARM64`).

+If you need to resolve native dependency at runtime, you can use the `NativeLibrary.SetDllImportResolver` (see an [example](ZstdNet.Tests/NativeResolver.cs)).
+And for .NET Framework — `SetDllDirectory` from `kernel32.dll`.

+Provenance attestation is enabled for all artifacts in this repository including native libs, see page [Attestations](https://github.com/skbkontur/ZstdNet/attestations).

 ### Features